Marie Closset

 Marie Closset (August 16, 1873 - July 20, 1952) was a Belgian poet.
 She wrote under the name Jean Dominique.

+Biography

 She was born in Brussels and was educated under the system of education developed by Isabelle Gatti de Gamond.
 She chose to write under a male "nom de plume" so that her work would be judged on its own merits; the name came from a character in a novel by Eugène Fromentin.
 Her poems were first published in small literary magazines and later in the Mercure de France.
 She published several collections of poems: